-Impact Applicant Proposed Measures (APMs) and Mitigation Measures (MMs) Monitoring Requirements Timing removed from work areas.
+Applicant Proposed Measures (APMs) and Monitoring Impact Mitigation Measures (MMs) Requirements Timing trash and construction debris will be removed from work areas.
 All fueling and maintenance of vehicles and other equipment and staging areas will occur at least 100 feet from any riparian and aquatic habitat.
-All workers will be informed of the importance of preventing spills and the appropriate measures to take should a spill occur. ŭ MM BIO-10: Nesting Bird Management Plan.
+All workers will be informed of the importance of preventing spills and the appropriate measures to take should a spill occur.
+MM BIO-10: Nesting Bird Management Plan.
 Prior to construction, the applicant will submit a project-specific Nesting Bird Management Plan in consultation with the USFWS, CDFW, and CPUC, which provides measures and an adaptive management program designed to avoid or reduce impacts on special-status and MBTA-protected bird species during nesting periods.
 The final Nesting Bird Management Plan shall be implemented, as specified, throughout construction and restoration.
 This plan will include the following information: Review adequacy of plan and verify implementation of plan.
 During pre-construction, construction, and restoration.
 Appropriate survey timing, extents, and methods; approved nest deterrent methods, including areas where vegetation will be cleared for the purpose of deterring nesting; inactive nest management; monitoring and reporting protocols during construction; protocol for determining whether a nest is active; protocol for documenting, reporting, and protecting active nests within construction and restoration areas.
 If pre-construction survey protocols exist for a certain species, the plan will outline the implementation of these protocols.
 Appropriate and effective buffer distances, including horizontal buffers from nests, horizontal buffers from territories if appropriate, and vertical buffers for helicopters.
-Buffers will not be based on generalized assumptions regarding all nesting birds, but will be site- and species/guild-specific and account for specific stage of nesting cycle and

-Impact Applicant Proposed Measures (APMs) and Mitigation Measures (MMs) Monitoring Requirements Timing Impact construction work type. • During construction and restoration, a CPUC-approved avian biologist will implement the appropriate buffer distance in accordance with the Nesting Bird Management Plan. • A process for reducing nesting bird buffer distances.
+Buffers will not be based on generalized assumptions regarding all nesting birds, but will be site- and species/guild-specific and lmmost Applicant Proposed Measures (APMs) and Monitoring Timina Impact Mitigation Measures (MMs) Requirements Timing account for specific stage of nesting cycle and construction work type.
+During construction and restoration, a CPUC- approved avian biologist will implement the appropriate buffer distance in accordance with the Nesting Bird Management Plan.
+A process for reducing nesting bird buffer distances.
 Buffer reductions for special-status species and raptors must receive concurrence by appropriate wildlife agencies and the CPUC.
-Buffer reductions for common species will be determined by the CPUC-approved biologist, and the applicant will notify the CPUC prior to implementation. • The minimum requirements to become a CPUC-approved avian biologist and biological monitor for nesting birds, including the minimum required education, experience in conducting biological surveys, and experience with specific birds in the project area. • The CPUC-approved biological monitor will halt work if it is determined that active nesting would be disturbed by construction or restoration activities until further direction or approval to work is obtained from the CPUC and/or appropriate wildlife agencies.
-This plan will be submitted to the wildlife agencies and the CPUC for review and comment, and the plan will be finalized and approved by the CPUC prior to the start of construction.
-Requirements MM BIO-11: Burrowing Owl Impact Reduction Measures.
-To further reduce impacts on burrowing owls, the following measures will be implemented: A CPUC-approved qualified biologist familiar with burrowing owl biology and survey methods will conduct pre-construction surveys for this species.
-Surveys for burrowing owls will be conducted no more than 30 days prior to construction activities Verify the completion of pre-construction surveys and the avoidance or minimization of impacts on burrowing owl.
-If necessary, review adequacy of plan and verify implementation of plan.
-During pre-construction, construction, and restoration.
+Buffer reductions for common species will be determined by the CPUC-approved biologist, and the applicant will notify the CPUC prior to implementation.
+The minimum requirements to become a CPUC- approved avian biologist and biological monitor for nesting birds, including the minimum required education, experience in conducting biological surveys, and experience with specific birds in the project area.
+The CPUC-approved biological monitor will halt work if it is determined that active nesting would be disturbed by construction or restoration activities until further direction or approval to work is obtained from the CPUC and/or appropriate wildlife agencies.
+This plan will be submitted to the wildlife agencies and the This plan will be submitted to the wildlife agencies and the CPUC for review and comment, and the plan will be finalized and approved by the CPUC prior to the start of construction.
+MM BIO-11: Burrowing Owl Impact Reduction Verify the completion of During pre-construction, Measures.
+To further reduce impacts on burrowing owls, the pre-construction surveys construction, and following measures will be implemented: and the avoidance or restoration. minimization of impacts A CPUC-approved qualified biologist familiar with on burrowing owl.
+If burrowing owl biology and survey methods will necessary, review conduct pre-construction surveys for this species. adequacy of plan and